- If you're not getting any sound from speakers after hooking up a second monitor it can be an audio configuration problem.

 - If your secondary VDU does include built-in speakers, try unplugging the speakers and connecting the monitor with a secondary audio cable.
-Then you might get audio with the monitor selected as default playback device.
+Then you might get audio with the monitor selected as the default playback device.

 - First, you’ll need to get the latest driver from the sound card manufacturer’s website.
 If you’re not sure what website to open, press the Win key + X hotkey and select Device Manager.

-- Double-click Sound, video and game controllers, right-click your listed sound card and select Properties to open the window in the snapshot directly below.
+- Double-click Sound, video and game controllers, right-click your listed sound card, and select Properties to open the window in the snapshot directly below.
 The manufacturer for your sound card is listed on the General tab.

 - Then search for the required sound card driver by entering the sound card in a search box or selecting it from drop-down menus on the website.

-- After downloading the sound card driver, open Device Manager again, right-click your listed sound card and select Update driver.
+- After downloading the sound card driver, open Device Manager again, right-click your listed sound card, and select Update driver.